bruvellu/cephalic-furrow/3-text/furrow.md

 extension of the germ band in the trunk.
 Our experimental and modeling data suggests that these opposed tissue flows inevitably increase the mechanical stress at the head--trunk boundary, a condition exacerbated in cephalic furrow mutants due to the excess of tissue on the blastoderm surface.
-The cephalic furrow counteracts these physical interactions by priming the position of folding, and creating a predictable temporary storage of epithelial tissue before the mitotic expansions and germ band extension.
+In normal development, these physical interactions are counteracted by the cephalic furrow, which primes the position of folding, and creates a predictable temporary storage of epithelial tissue before the mitotic expansions and germ band extension.
 We thus propose the cephalic furrow plays a mechanical role in *Drosophila* gastrulation acting as a buffer and preventing epithelial instability at the head--trunk boundary.

 # Background